about

 EMILIE MENZEL, poet and librarian:

-As an arts and humanities librarian, Emilie supports libraries as active sites of information creation and librarians as conduits for interdisciplinary collaboration and creativity.
-She works with Duke University Libraries as the teaching resources analyst for the digital scholarship project Project Vox.
-Additionally, Emilie is the research and instruction librarian and managing poetry editor for the arts and literary non-profit The Seventh Wave.
+As an academic librarian, Emilie supports libraries as active sites of information creation and librarians as conduits for interdisciplinary collaboration and creativity.
+She works with Duke University's Goodson Law Library as the Collections Management and Strategies Librarian.
+Additionally, Emilie is the research and instruction librarian and senior poetry editor for the arts and literary non-profit The Seventh Wave.
 Her library science masters paper explores the information seeking behavior and visual studies engagement of creative writers.

 As a writer, Emilie is the recipient of the Deborah Slosberg Memorial Award in Poetry (selected by Diana Khoi Nguyen) and the Cara Parravani Memorial Award in Fiction (selected by Leigh Newman), and her manuscript The Girl Who Became a Rabbit was a finalist for Tupelo Press's Berkshire Prize.
 Her poetry and prose hybridities are featured in such journals as The Bennington Review, The Offing, and Copper Nickel.
 Recent foci for her creative work include explorations of the rhetoric of fables and fairy tales, bodily memory and haunting, and metamorphoses.